DillaDJ/GDTag/README.md

 You may now use the tag editor to select a tag for this property:
 ![Tag editor](https://github.com/DillaDJ/GDTag/blob/main/doc/Tag-1.png)

-This embedded TagEditor has all the functionality of the docked editor.
-See below for more info on the TagEditor

-The '**Tag**' type may only select one tag at a time.
-Use it to compare against other **Tags** or **TagContainers**.
+This embedded TagEditor has all the functionality of the docked editor: Usage of the TagEditor is detailed more below.
+The '**Tag**' type may only select one tag at a time, use it to compare against other **Tags** or **TagContainers**.

 #### bool match(OtherTag: Tag)
 Returns true if the compared **Tag** *OtherTag* matches the current tag exactly.